the-draupnir-project/draupnir-documentation/docs/contributing/planning.md

 to be explored in smaller units, while keeping other aspects of a plan abstract, and thus adaptive to change from exploration.

+The final mechanic to balance is that by concreting plans later, we are more likely to know more about the problem, and less likely to have to rework the solution.
+If the plans that we turn concrete are smaller, the less risky the plan is and we give ourself more opportunity to learn.

 ## Overview

 Draupnir's planning system is layered: